Plaza Verde Park: Mothers of Casa Verde

 In 1968, a group of mothers on the lower east side of Pueblo recognized a lack of recreation areas for their children.
 These organizers became known as Las Madres de la Casa Verde and created a grassroots community center at 519 Joplin Ave.

 In 1965, parts of Pueblo were devastated by the 1965 flood.
 In 1972, the group worked with Pueblo Parks and Recreation to develop a park in the damaged area.

 The Mothers and La Raza Unida co-director Martín Serna gathered over 3000 signatures on a petition from members of the neighborhood who complained about the lack of facilities for the youth.
 After the death of 14-year-old Rudy Maestas, Serna organized a protest rally that blamed city officials for criminal negligence.
 The city manager blamed federal bureaucracy for the delay in building the park, but eventually they used city money to build it.

 Community support

-Groups like La Raza Unida and La Gente originally supported the organization efforts and developed the first mural in the park, which began a tradition of mural painting in the park.
+Groups like La Raza Unida and La Gente originally supported the organization's efforts and developed the first mural in the park, which began a tradition of mural painting in the park.
 The Eastside Commission hired artist Anthony Armijo to paint murals depicting the history of the lower eastisde neighborhood.